 Contact: Office of Student Financial Assistance at 800-541-6682, ext.
-21518
+1518

-Farquhar College of Arts and Sciences institutional awards are managed by the Office of the Dean.
+Farquhar College of Arts and Sciences institutional awards are managed by the college's Office of the Dean.
 See specific award descriptions for eligibility and renewal requirements.
 These awards are normally discontinued when a student has earned 130 credits in the Farquhar College of Arts and Sciences or leaves the college to attend another NSU program.
-Employees of NSU or sub-contractors of NSU who are receiving full tuition benefits at the university are ineligible to receive these awards.
-Awards may be reversed after disbursal if a student has received a tuition waiver from NSU for that particular semester.
 Students may petition for scholarship continuation on a semester-by-semester basis to meet requirements for their primary degree program.
-Petitions must be submitted in writing to the Office of the Dean.
+Petitions must be submitted in writing to the college's Office of the Dean.
 Students who have previously earned bachelor's degrees at NSU are not eligible for institutional awards if they choose to seek a second bachelor's degree at NSU.
 For information and applications, use the contact information listed below.
+Online applications for some scholarships are available at www.undergrad.nova.edu/scholarships/programs.cfm.